 Embark on a free walking tour of Cartagena’s Old Town to delve into its fascinating history and architecture.
 Led by knowledgeable local guides, you’ll explore iconic landmarks like the Santuario de San Pedro Claver and the Monumento Torre del Reloj.

 Learn captivating stories of the city’s past while strolling through its charming streets.
 Remember to tip your guide at the end of the tour!
-This experience is often cited as a favorite among visitors, and I would agree it was definitely our favorite thing we did in Cartagena!
+This experience is often cited as a favorite among visitors, and I would agree it was our favorite thing we did in Cartagena!

 Even though the walking tour is free, you still need to sign up in advance.
 You can sign up here (it’s near the bottom of the page).